-In summary, HMRC policy continues to be that dilapidations payments are normally outside the scope of VAT, treating these payments as further consideration for the supply of a lease.
-There are some exceptions; for example HMRC may depart from this view if they find evidence of value shifting from rent to a dilapidation payment to avoid accounting for VAT.
+In summary, HMRC policy continues to be that dilapidations payments are normally outside the scope of VAT.
+There are some exceptions; for example, HMRC may depart from this view if they find evidence of value shifting from rent to a dilapidation payment to avoid accounting for VAT.
 Our advice is therefore to state clearly that the payment relates only to dilapidations in a signed settlement agreement.

 Once this has been established, a simplified VAT analysis might follow the steps shown in the diagram.

-The Protocol requires that the claim establishes what the landlord’s intentions are, and states the landlord’s and/or the demised property’s VAT status.
-A basic understanding of the VAT issues is therefore necessary, if the requirements under the Protocol for an accurate initial claim are prepared.
+The Dilapidations Protocol 2 requires that the claim establishes what the landlord’s intentions are and that it also states the landlord’s and/or the demised property’s VAT status.
+A basic understanding of the VAT issues is therefore necessary to prepare an accurate claim as defined in the Protocol.

 This article is drafted to introduce VAT in dilapidations, and given the complexity of VAT, we recommend advice is sought from a tax expert.